- AbbVie is a dividend growth stock with a fine pedigree.

-The company’s free cash flow ratio ran near 40% of revenue in late fiscal 2022, a substantially high figure.
-The cash flow was used to fuel the high-yielding dividend, share repurchases, debt reduction and research into new business opportunities.
+The company's free cash flow ratio was running near 40% of revenue in late fiscal 2022, which is a substantially high figure.
+The cash flow fueled the high-yielding dividend, share repurchases, debt reduction and research into new business opportunities.

 ABBV stock is most commonly valued based on its earnings.
-The company was trading at roughly 13 times its earnings estimates in 2023, considered low for an S&P 500 company.
+The company was trading at roughly 13 times its earnings estimates in 2023 which is considered low for an S&P 500 company.
 Regarding its size, AbbVie has a market capitalization of more than $250 billion, making it a mega-cap player in a trillion-dollar industry.

 Price-to-Earnings (P/E) Ratio vs. Peers and Industry

 AbbVie was offering a discount to investors at the start of 2023.
-The stock was trading at only 13 times its forward earnings outlook compared to a range of 14 times to 19 times for others in the pharmaceutical industry.
+The stock was trading at only 13x its forward earnings outlook compared to 14x to 19x for others in the pharmaceutical industry.
 This range was in line with the broad market, but the dividend yield from AbbVie and its competitors was much more favorable.
-Understanding valuation is key to how to pick good dividend stocks.
+Understanding valuation is vital to how to pick good dividend stocks.

 Analyst Price Targets